Plotting Exercises, Part 1#

 Execise 4#

-Write a loop that iterates over these example datasets and plot a simple scatter plot of each dataset with the x variable on the x-axis and the y variable on the y-axis.
+Write a loop that iterates over these example datasets and plots a simple scatter plot of each dataset with the x variable on the x-axis and the y variable on the y-axis.

 Exercise 5#